Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $539,825

-Cataldo offers a more rural East Kootenai County setting with scenic surroundings and strong access to outdoor recreation.
+Cataldo offers a more rural East Kootenai County setting with scenic surroundings and strong outdoor access.
 Buyers often look here when they want a country atmosphere, more land, and a quieter environment away from the county’s busiest residential growth areas.

-This area can be a strong option for buyers who do not need to be close to Coeur d’Alene or Post Falls every day and who value natural surroundings, breathing room, and a less developed feel.
+It is often a better fit for buyers who do not need to be close to Coeur d’Alene or Post Falls every day and who value breathing room and a less developed feel.

 Rose Lake